 All Consortium employees, regardless of title, role, or primary work location(s), must abide by all policies, procedures, and rules of conduct applicable to the Program Site while they are present at such Site (and outside such Program Site for employees regularly employed at such Site, to the extent set forth in the Site School Corporation's policies, procedures, and/or Rules of Conduct).
-If you regularly work at one or more Program Sites and have not received policies, procedures, and rules of conduct governing such Site, contact the Consortium Business Manager.
-If you have any questions concerning such policies, procedures and rules of conduct, contact the Consortium Business Manager and/or the administration of the Program Site School or the School Corporation of the Program Site.
+If you regularly work at one or more Program Sites and have not received policies, procedures, and rules of conduct governing such Site, contact the Consortium's Human Resources Department.